packagist/private-packagist-docs/docs/self-hosted/kubernetes-embedded.md

 Private Packagist Self-Hosted installation and allows you to monitor the application and perform maintenance operations such as backups or updates.

-This will guide you through an installation without an existing cluster, to instead install Private Packagist Self-Hosted in an existing Kubernetes cluster follow [this guide](./kubernetes-existing.md).
+This page will guide you through an installation without an existing cluster.
+To instead install Private Packagist Self-Hosted in an existing Kubernetes cluster follow [this guide](./kubernetes-existing.md).

 ## General requirements